gcamerli/bootcamp_c/README.md

 ### **Credits**

-All the shared documents are property of **42**.
+All the shared documents were prepared by **Staff 42**.
 Solutions are mine.

 ### **CC License**